mjdecker/mjdecker.github.io/_includes/activities.md

 ### Activities
 ---
-* Sabbatical in Tokyo working with Shinpei Hayash from Institute of Science Tokyo
+* Sabbatical in Tokyo working with Shinpei Hayashi from Institute of Science Tokyo
 * Japan conference/presentation
 * ICSME NIER
 * Journal